andrew/ultimate-awesome/README.md

 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.
-- [awesome-nonprofit](https://github.com/tresni/awesome-nonprofit) - A list of vendors that provide discounts for non-profit organizations.
 - [awesome-micro-frontends](https://github.com/trungcaot/awesome-micro-frontends) - 🔥 A curated list of awesome things related to Micro-Frontends.
 - [awesome-humanoid-manipulation](https://github.com/tsunami-kun/awesome-humanoid-manipulation) - Humanoid Robot Object Interaction and Manipulation Resources.
 - [awesome-visual-analytics-healthcare](https://github.com/visualanalyticshealthcare/awesome-visual-analytics-healthcare) - A curated list of awesome resources of visual analytics in healthcare.